 12. Sticking with what works- How do you find your niche?
 What are your personal gifts to your children?
 We may question our ability to be a good single or co-parent, however rest on the areas that you are at your best compounded with what you have learned within these twelve segments.

-Bruce Buccio is Author and Expert supporting single and co-parents professionally in Parenting, Relationships, Personal Growth and Life Changes.
-Bruce is Mediator, Court Appointed Child Advocate, Writer and Blogger inspired by experiences raising his children, but also writes about inspiration, growth and love.
+Bruce Buccio counsels and mentors single and co-parents professionally in Parenting, Relationships, Personal Growth and Life Changes.
+Bruce is Mediator, Court Appointed Child Advocate, and Blogger, and writes primarily inspired by experiences raising his kids, but also writes about inspiration, growth and love.

 My inspirational, genuine and objective style can be found here.
 Use the message button there for reaching out to me confidentially online.
 Free in-depth consultation sessions if you call me right now, my business number: 303-324-3096